What does Youth Leadership Week look like?

 What is the lodging like?

-Lodging for participants is in Casa Cultiva’s volunteer housing.
-Casa Cultiva is private and secure and it is not open to the public.
-All rooms have three-four beds and a full bathroom with hot water.
-Three-four participants of the same gender will share a room.
+Lodging for participants is in approved housing.
+All rooms have two to four beds and a full bathroom with hot water.
+Two to four participants of the same gender will share a room in separate beds.
 Depending on flight times when returning home, there may be a need to overnight in Guatemala City.
 We use a safe, secure and trusted hotel near the airport.
 All participants would be accompanied by the adult leaders.

 What is the food like?

-Breakfasts are provided by Casa Cultiva and include things like Guatemalan beans and eggs or pancakes and fruit.
-Lunches and dinners are either dine in at Casa Cultiva, at a local restaurant, or provided in the field on service days.
+Breakfasts are provided by our hotel or tour companies and include things like Guatemalan beans and eggs or pancakes and fruit.
+Lunches and dinners are either dine in at our hotel, at a local restaurant, or provided in the field on service days.
 All food is washed and prepared using modern practices.
 The food is delicious and healthy.
 We do not serve a lot of processed food.
 We will make sure you have plenty of food.
 We will also provide safe drinking water at all times.

 What will we do for service projects?